Shooby Taylor: Biography

 On September 19, 1929, Shooby Taylor was born in Indiana Township, Pennsylvania, a month before the Great Depression.
 In March of 1931, at the age of 18 months, Taylor moved to Harlem, New York City, where he spent the majority of his life.
 Taylor stuttered in his youth.

 Circa 1946, Taylor married Sadie A.K.A.
 "Peaches" (last name unspecified), and at the age of 17 he had a son named William H. Taylor, Jr. The couple later divorced but remained friends until Sadie's death in the 1980s.

 Taylor did not graduate high school.
-Circa 1947, as an 18-year-old, Taylor was drafted to the enter the army, and he wished to enter as a medic.
+Circa 1947, as an 18-year-old, Taylor was drafted into the Army, and he wished to enter as a medic.
 However, due to his alcoholism, the army rejected him, marking him 4-F (unfit for service).
 Taylor overcame his alcoholism with Alcoholics Anonymous and Christian beliefs.
 The Selective Service System accepted Taylor when he was 23 in 1953, and he was sent to train in Augusta, Georgia for assignment to Korea.

-Following his discharge in 1955, he began working as a clerk for the U.S. Post Office.
+Following his discharge in 1955, he began working as a clerk. for the U.S. Post Office.
 Under the G.I.
 Bill of Rights, Taylor began studying at the Hartnett National Music Studio on 46th Street and 8th Ave in New York; his major was saxophone and his minor was in singing.
 A long-time jazz fan, he claimed he heard sounds in his head and felt the need to express them.
 After attempting to learn the saxophone, he realized he could instead employ his voice as an instrument, declaring "I am the horn!"
 In his youth, Taylor visited Catholic churches, Pentecostal churches, synagogues, and mosques and enjoyed all of the religious music, claiming, "All of them had good music that was good to them and good to me."

 While in school, Taylor's voice teacher warned him that scatting would ruin his voice, and he stopped immediately, but eventually returned.
 Taylor performed at Harlem clubs and in Greenwich Village jam sessions, emulating the vocal style of Babs Gonzales; Gonzalez was Taylor's idol as a teenager.

 He claimed to have gotten permission from Dizzy Gillespie to use the nickname "Shooby;" when he met Gillespie in a lobby in the 1970s and asked for permission, Gillespie stated, "Yeah, go ahead, guy!
 Go ahead!"
 Taylor adopted the moniker "Shooby Taylor, The Human Horn."